 What Statistical Significance Means

-When a fund outperforms its benchmark, is that result reliably different from zero, or could it be luck?
+When a fund outperformed its benchmark, was that result reliably different from zero, or could it have been just luck?
 Statistical significance answers that question.

-A t-statistic of two means there's only about a 5% chance the outperformance is due to random variation — a 95% confidence level.
-Below that?
-Could easily be noise.
+A t-statistic of two means there was only about a 5% chance the outperformance was due to random variation — a 95% confidence level.
+Below that the results could easily be noise.

 Eugene Fama — Nobel laureate and godfather of efficient markets — argues that in markets this noisy, even t-stats of two aren't enough.
+One good reason to Tune Out the Noise.
 Some academics demand t-stats of three.
 We'll use two as our baseline, but keep that higher bar in mind.
-As Fama and French demonstrated in their 2010 paper, Luck versus skill in the cross-section of mutual fund returns, proving genuine skill above luck requires vast amounts of data and large, stable alpha — assumptions that almost never hold .
+As Fama and French demonstrated in their 2010 paper, Luck versus skill in the cross-section of mutual fund returns, proving genuine skill above luck requires vast amounts of data and large, stable alpha — assumptions that almost never hold.

 The Formula: Plain-English Breakdown